TeMU-BSC/catalan-language-understanding-benchmark/README.md

 # SQuAD-explorer
-The [Stanford Question Answering Dataset](https://stanford-qa.com) is a large reading comprehension dataset.
+The Spanish Language Evaluation Benchmark is a large reading comprehension dataset.
 This repository is intended to let people explore the dataset and visualize model predictions.

-This website is hosted on the [gh-pages branch](https://github.com/rajpurkar/SQuAD-explorer/tree/gh-pages).
+This website is hosted on the [gh-pages branch](https://github.com/TeMU-BSC/spanish-benchmark/tree/gh-pages).

 ## Testing models on your own data
 Here are instructions for generating predictions of a model from the SQuAD leaderboard on custom data.
 This is done through [CodaLab Worksheets](https://worksheets.codalab.org/).